 Venice is for sure one of the prettiest cities in Italy.
 The canals remind me a bit of Amsterdam, but in a way, more Casanova feels about it.
 Discover the most beautiful photo spots in Venice right now!
 P.S.
 There is a map at the end.

 Save This To Pinterest To Read It Later ↡

 Bridge Of Sighs

-Because of the many canals there are numerous bridges in the center of Venice.
+Because of the many canals, there are numerous bridges in the center of Venice.
 The most beautiful of these bridges is the bridge of sighs.
 This connects the Doge palace with the prison of Venice, Italy.
-When walking this hallway the prisoners had their last look on Venice through the little windows before ending up in jail or being executed.
+When walking this hallway the prisoners had their last look at Venice through the little windows before ending up in jail or being executed.
 The sculpted faces on the bridge show the emotion of the prisoners who walked this last stretch of freedom.

 Porta Della Carta On San Marco

 The famous San Marco square is a hotspot for beautiful photography in Venice, Italy.
 This also includes the Porta Della Carta.
 It can be found between the basilisk of San Marco and the Palazzo Ducale.
-The Porta Della Carta is a majestic entrance door which has been made of carved marble.
+The Porta Della Carta is a majestic entrance door that has been made of carved marble.
 One of the most remarkable aspects of the Porta Della Carta is the Lion of San Marco and the Doge Foscari kneeling, which can easily be seen above the entrance.

 If you found your way to the San Marco square then this spot is definitely one you should not forget, and almost cannot miss!

 The San Marco basilica is the largest church in Venice and dates back to 1000 B.C.
 San Marco Basilica is the last resting place of the holy San Marco, hence the name.
 The church is known for its beautiful Italo-Byzantine architecture which dates back to the 11th century.
 However, this building has only been an official church since the 19th century.
 This was because the San Marco Basilica used to be a chapel of the Doge Palace.